Military health insurance, which is more commonly called TRICARE, is widely available to service members, their spouses and their children.

 TRICARE Reserve Select, on the other hand, is not limited to the United States and has different eligibility requirements.
 You may qualify for this program if you are not on active duty, do not receive coverage from the Transitional Assistance Management Program and are not eligible for the Federal Employees Health Benefits (FEHB) program.

 TRICARE Select Overseas is similar to Reserve Select, because it may provide you with total coverage regardless of where you are placed overseas.
 However, this program is not as limited in terms of eligibility.
 Ultimately, each program is tailored to a different group of applicants.

 Depending on the program you choose, the application process may vary.
-However, most plans follow a general procedure, which makes it easier for you to prepare for the process.
+However, most plans follow a general procedure.
 First, you must select a primary network provider and determine whether you are applying in the East or West region.

 For a list of approved providers, visit the TRICARE site.
 Then, fill out the application form.
 Make sure that your information is up-to-date, as accurate as possible and covers every family member who will participate in the program.

 You may complete the application online, by telephone or by mail.
 To apply online, you must live in a Prime service area.
 If this applies to you, you may log into the beneficiary web enrollment site by using your common access card (CAC), MyPay account or another informational service.